 Huber loss takes the good from L1 and L2 and avoids their shortcomings.
 It is shown mathematically in the image below.

 In classification tasks, we try to predict the categorical values instead of continuous ones for the target variables.
-For example, suppose we want to classify incoming emails as spam or non-spam.
+For example, we want to classify incoming emails as spam or non-spam.

 To tackle this situation, we treat the predicted probabilities as the samples coming from one probability density function and actual probabilities coming from another.
 The objective is to make sure that these PDFs match.
 But before going any further, let's understand the term entropy first.

 Entropy signifies uncertainty (something not certain).
-In thermodynamics, we measure the entropy of particles because their position is not certain.
+In thermodynamics, we measure the entropy of particles because their position is not specific.
 Similarly, for a random variable X coming from a probability distribution p(X), entropy is defined as:

 If the entropy value is higher, the surety about random variable X following that distribution will be lesser.
 When the entropy is lower, the confidence or surety will be higher.